Operational derivation of Maxwell-Boltzmann distribution with Maxwell's demon model: Discussion

-In principle, our thermo-Turing model can be applied to generic non-equilibrium processes.
-Here, we will present a modest step to this direction, choosing a particular model which exhibits a characteristic feature of dissipation-fluctuation theorem.
+In principle, our thermo-Turing model can be applied to generic non-equilibrium processes, as far as we can assume that the operations by demon can be carried out sufficiently fast, compared with the dynamics.
+Here, we present a modest step to this direction, choosing a particular model which exhibits a characteristic feature of fluctuation-dissipation theorem.